heptarch/heptarch.github.io/about.md

 	   <span class="sidenote">
 Think <a href="https://en.wikipedia.org/wiki/Hacker_culture">hacker
 culture</a> and not <a href="https://en.wikipedia.org/wiki/Security_hacker">cracker</a>.
 </span> interdimensional wizard.
-Making wonder cool again one dumb
+Making wonder cool again, one dumb
-idea at a time.</div>
+question and goofy side project at a time.</div>

 ---